OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Optimal Brain Cache (OBCache)

 \subsection{Cache Pruning Scores}

-Directly recomputing the proxy error $\gL$ for every position \(p\) requires repeated attention operations and is computationally infeasible.
-Inspired by Optimal Brain Damage (OBD) \citep{lecun1989optimal}, we approximate $\gL$ via a second-order Taylor expansion around the unperturbed point \((\rmV, \rmK)\):
+Directly recomputing Equation~\ref{eq:obj_raw} for every position \(p\) requires repeated attention operations and is computationally infeasible.
+Inspired by Optimal Brain Damage (OBD) \citep{lecun1989optimal}, we approximate it via a second-order Taylor expansion around the unperturbed point \((\rmV, \rmK)\).